RAPTOR: Practical Numerical Profiling of Scientific Applications: Precision Considerations in Non-linear Multi-Physics Workloads

 \subsection{Experiment Design}

-\flashx{} uses a version of AMR where the physical domain is divided into blocks that are spatially organized in an octree. \todo{quadtree in 2D?} The physical size of the blocks at a given level on the tree is identical; blocks a level above are twice the size along each dimension, while those at the level below are half the size.
+\flashx{} uses a version of AMR where the physical domain is divided into blocks that are spatially organized in an octree.
+The physical size of the blocks at a given level on the tree is identical; blocks one level above are twice the size along each dimension, while those one level below are half the size.
 Figure~\ref{fig:sedov_shock} illustrates this for a 2D domain.
 The number of cells is identical in every block.

 Our first set of experiments (see \cref{sec:hydroapp} and \cref{sec:fluidapp}) is predicated on the intuition that the refinement criteria mentioned above ensure that all blocks that need the highest level of accuracy will be at the finest refinement level in the octree.
 The blocks at coarser levels in the tree will have smoother solutions implying that they may have a potential for adjusting the precision.
 In applications that simulate shock waves, the highest refinement will follow the progress of the shock, while in the applications which simulate multiphase flows, the highest resolution will follow the phase boundaries.
-We can explore this hypothesis by applying truncation on blocks that are at higher levels in the tree.
 We can investigate the impact of precision by varying the levels at which we commence the truncation, or by truncating specific physics solvers, and correlating the resulting error to our knowledge of the physical regimes being explored in each simulation.
 These experiments use \tool{}'s op-mode with function and file-level scoping.

 With another set of experiments (see \cref{sec:mem-mode-debugging}) we will demonstrate the use of \tool{} where no prior assumptions are made based on scientific intuition.
 Here, we operate in a numerical debugging mode akin to performance debugging.
 We use mem-mode with function and file-level scoping for these experiments.
 In this mode, \tool{} flags the operations which deviate from a reference value by more than a predefined threshold.
 Working backwards from the flagged operations one can roll back to full precision recursively until the desired accuracy is restored.